Astorga Diocesan School Indoctrinates Its Students with Gender Ideology

-On October 9th, in the midst of World Mental Health Day, the diocesan school Pablo VI – Fátima, located in A Rúa de Valdeorras (Orense) and dependent on the diocese of Astorga, opened its doors to a talk by the ARELAS association, a trans activist collective, as part of the program “Escuelas sin armarios”.
+On October 9th, in the midst of World Mental Health Day, the diocesan school Pablo VI – Fátima, located in A Rúa de Valdeorras (Ourense) and dependent on the Diocese of Astorga, opened its doors to a talk by the ARELAS association, a trans activist collective, as part of the program “Schools without closets”.

 ARELAS and the trans agenda in school

-The Escuelas sin armarios program was born in Madrid in 1994, promoted by the COGAM collective, and has spread to dozens of schools in Spain.
-Its stated objective is to introduce into classrooms a “affective-sexual diversity education” and combat what they call “sexist and LGBTphobic prejudices”.
+The program Schools without closets was born in Madrid in 1994, promoted by the COGAM collective, and has spread to dozens of schools in Spain.
+Its stated objective is to introduce “affective-sexual diversity education” in the classrooms and combat what they call “sexist and LGBTphobic prejudices”.
 According to their own data, in recent courses they have reached more than 7,000 Primary and Secondary students, incorporating talks and workshops on gender identity and sexual orientation from early ages.

 What appears to be presented as bullying prevention and promotion of respect, in reality opens the door for children and adolescents to receive ideological messages that contradict the Christian view of the person, marriage, and sexuality.